Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

 \subsection{Result Analysis}

-To better describe the prediction performance of the proposed model, some baseline models are selected to compare, which have been demonstrated to show great performance from the previous study.
+To better describe the prediction performance of the proposed model, some baseline models are selected to compare, which have been demonstrated to show strong performance from the previous study.
 Due to baseline models containing time series models and non-time-series models, historical time series are removed from the input and the input data is reconstructed as tabular data for non-time-series models.
-The baseline models are show as follows: \begin{itemize} \item \textbf{Light gradient boosting machine (LightGBM)} \citep{LEI2024116838}.
+The baseline models are shown as follows: \begin{itemize} \item \textbf{Light gradient boosting machine (LightGBM)} \citep{LEI2024116838}.
 A gradient boosting decision tree framework with histogram-based splitting and leaf-wise growth, offering strong accuracy and efficiency on large-scale tabular data. \item \textbf{Categorical boosting (CatBoost)}.
 Gradient boosting that natively handles categorical variables via ordered target statistics and permutation-driven training. \item \textbf{Extreme gradient boosting (XGBoost)} \citep{LEI2024116838}.
 Regularized gradient boosted trees with shrinkage and column subsampling; a strong tabular model known for robust performance. \item \textbf{Stacking model (LightGBM + CatBoost + XGBoost + Linear regression)} \citep{CHU2025105128}.
-An ensemble that blends the predictions of three boosted-tree learners using a linear meta-learner. \item \textbf{Long short-term memory (LSTM)} \citep{10.1007/978-3-031-43612-3_13}.
-A recurrent neural network with gating mechanisms to capture temporal dependencies and long-range context in sequence data. \item \textbf{iTransformer} (\cite{liu2024itransformerinvertedtransformerseffective}).
-A transformer-based time-series model that treats variables as tokens and time as channels, enabling global cross-variable attention. \end{itemize}
+An ensemble that blends the predictions of three boosted-tree learners using a linear meta-learner. \item \textbf{Long short-term memory (LSTM)} \citep{bulk}.
+A recurrent neural network with gating mechanisms to capture temporal dependencies and long-range context in sequence data. \item \textbf{iTransformer} \citep{liu2024itransformerinvertedtransformerseffective}.
+A transformer-based time-series model that treats variables as tokens and time as channels, enabling global cross-variable attention. \item \textbf{Autoformer} \citep{wu2022autoformerdecompositiontransformersautocorrelation}.
+A Transformer-based model for long-term time series forecasting that employs decomposition architecture and autocorrelation-based attention to capture periodic patterns efficiently. \item \textbf{FEDformer} \citep{zhou2022fedformerfrequencyenhanceddecomposed}.
+A frequency-enhanced Transformer that performs forecasting in the frequency domain, combining Fourier or wavelet transforms with attention to improve long-horizon prediction accuracy. \end{itemize} For the gradient boosting baselines, including LightGBM, XGBoost, and CatBoost, hyperparameters were tuned using Optuna.
+Specifically, for each model, 20 optimization trials were conducted under the same training-validation split described above.
+In each trial, a candidate hyperparameter configuration was evaluated.
+The configuration achieving the best comprehensive performance across the three evaluation metrics was selected as the final setting for that model.
+For the stacking baseline, no separate hyperparameter tuning was performed, since the hyperparameter settings of its base learners were directly inherited from those of the corresponding individually trained base models.
+The meta-learner was set as linear regression.
+For the sequential deep learning models, the grid search method is utilized to find the optimal hyperparameter combinations.
+The hyperparameter combination with the best comprehensive performance in the validation set was selected.
+The key tuned hyperparameters and the final selected configurations are reported in Appendix~\ref{sec:hp}.